 Regardless of your age or physical health, it’s important to have regular eye exams.

-Pediatric Eye Care & Eye Exams in & Niagara-on-the-Lake
+Pediatric Eye Care & Eye Exams in St. Catharines & Niagara-on-the-Lake or St. Catharines

 Some experts estimate that approximately 5% to 10% of pre-schoolers and 25% of school-aged children have vision problems.
 According to the Canadian Optometric Association (COA), all children should have their eyes examined at 6 months of age, at age 3 and again at the start of school.
 Children without vision problems or risk factors for eye or vision problems should then continue to have their eyes examined at every year throughout school.